dhruvvv-sh/Lattice/README.md

 Lattice was created as a systems engineering project to understand how modern object storage platforms separate metadata management from physical storage while maintaining durability, scalability, and fault tolerance.

-Instead of relying on existing storage frameworks, Lattice implements core storage concepts directly, including object sharding, parity-based recovery, metadata management, disk health monitoring, and multi-disk placement.
+Instead of relying on existing storage frameworks for the whole system, Lattice implements the core object-storage concepts directly: bucket/object APIs, metadata persistence, local disk placement, sharding, Reed-Solomon parity, disk health checks, and recovery simulations.

 The long-term vision is to evolve Lattice into a distributed object storage engine capable of fault-tolerant storage, S3 compatibility, automatic healing, and intelligent semantic retrieval.